University Disciplinary Issues

 Support for university disciplinary proceedings

 Facing university disciplinary proceedings can be very stressful and confusing.
-Our education law experts can talk you through how the process works and what to expect, as well as making sure you have your arguments, and any necessary supporting evidence clearly set out before the process starts.
+Our education law experts can talk you through how the process works and what to expect, as well as make sure you have your arguments and any necessary supporting evidence clearly set out before the process starts.
 This can help you to present your case effectively and significantly boost your chances of a positive outcome.

 Appealing disciplinary action